Tips for everyday life with an artificial joint

 Practical aids for everyday life

-- Stocking aid (also for compression stockings)
+- Sock pulling aids (also for compression stockings)

 - Grasping tongs, to pick up fallen clothing

-- Dressing while sitting, not while standing
+- Dressing while Sitting, not while standing

 👉 These aids significantly reduce the risk of falls – especially in the morning.